Beth Mardutho Summer Fellowships

 Seibel Fellow

-Michael David Ethington is the 2023 Seibel Fellow at Beth Mardutho A master’s student in Religious Studies at the University of Padua, he is currently writing a thesis on the Life of Rabban Bar ʿIrdta.
+Michael David Ethington was the 2023 Seibel Fellow at Beth Mardutho A master’s student in Religious Studies at the University of Padua, he is currently writing a thesis on the Life of Rabban Bar ʿIrdta.
 His research interests are on Syriac hagiography and Syriac missionary work in the Silk Road.
-At Beth Mardutho, he is working on metadata and OCR for Simtho.
+At Beth Mardutho, he worked on metadata and OCR for Simtho.

 Paul Gillett